SaltyAimbOtter/masterportal/docs/User/Portal-Config/config_3_0_0.json.md

 ***

-## Datatypes.Explanations
+## Datatypes.Explanations {data-toc-label='Explanations'}

-Can contain an array of explanations of the coordinate reference systems from which a list is created.
+Can contain an array with explanations of the coordinate reference systems from which a list is created.

 ***